deborafrassini/Rockbuster-SQL-Project/README.md

 # Rockbuster Project.
-This folder is to showcase SQL Skills.
+This repository was created as to showcase SQL Skills acquired during this project

-In one of the projects, it was necessary to use SQL queries to answer business intelligence questions for Rockbuster Stealth LLC, an ficticious movie rental company that used to have stores around the world.
+# Introduction

-The Top 10 Movies Retend,
+Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
+You’ve been hired as a data analyst by Rockbuster Stealth’s business intelligence (BI) department to help with the launch strategy for the new online video service.
+The BI department helps other departments, from inventory to customer insights, with data-related queries.

-Lowest Average Rental Rate by Genres,
+ The Rockbuster Stealth Management Board has asked a series of business questions and they expect data-driven answers that they can use for their 2020 company strategy.

-The Revenue by Rating,
+ # Tools
-Genre that has the most # of movies in the inventory, Customer and Revenue around the World.
+ PostgreSQL Database

-The project requested to answer those questions and import the visualization via Tableau in a final presentation shared in this Folder.
+ Tableau